Jamie Cunningham: College and amateur

 Cunningham attended Pinnacle High School, before going on to play four years of college soccer at Fort Lewis College.
-After redshirting his rookie season in 2006, he played in 19 games in 2007, and went on to establishi himself as a key member of the Skyhawks defense.
+After redshirting his rookie season in 2006, he played in 19 games in 2007, and went on to establish himself as a key member of the Skyhawks defense.
 He was a Second team Daktronics All-American and a Daktronics All-Central Region first team selection as a junior in 2009, and was named to the RMAC All-Tournament Team in each of his years.
 Following his senior year in 2010 Cunningham won the Don Whalen Award as Fort Lewis's outstanding senior male athlete, was a Daktronics All-America honorable mention, was named to the NSCAA/Performance Subaru All-Central Region first team and the Daktronics All-Central Region first team.
 He finished his college career with 17 goals and 5 assists in 83 games.

 During his college years Cunningham also played in the USL Premier Development League for the El Paso Patriots, Austin Aztex U23 and Victoria Highlanders.